clearlinux/clear-linux-documentation/source/guides/stacks/mers.rst

 .. note::

-   The |MERS| is validated on 11th generation Intel® Processor Graphics and newer.
+   The |MERS| is validated on 11th generation Intel Processor Graphics and newer.
 Older generations should work but are not tested against.

 .. note::